edmondb/gsfcbootcamp/2017_notes.md

   - Website contact (includes registration) -
   - Dateline announcement contact -
   - Allow mentors of interns to switch students that are under them only.
 No swapping for interns of other mentors.
-  - Email to attendees prior to bootcamp to confirm attendance and give installation instructions and pre-bootcamp survey.
+  - Email attendees prior to bootcamp to confirm attendance and give installation instructions and pre-bootcamp survey.
   - Software Carpentry Notes:
-    - Good, but need to make sure we get experienced speakers.
+    - Good, but need to make sure we get experienced instructors.
     - Should be able to teach at a level higher than GSFC volunteers
+    - Ideally, instructors will have experience w NASA data sets.
+(2017 list of instructors shows many who fit this request in the US/DC area)
   - Sample/applicable data to use for examples/breakout sessions
   - Presentation and projectors bright and high contrast